Joemillard/global_pollinator_dataset/README.md

 It's also important to note that the input files should not be treated as a list of pollinators at species level.
 These input files are intended for merging with taxonomic lists to generate species lists of pollinators:

-- To generate the set of likely pollinators in the PREDICTS database run R/01_PREDICTS_pollinators.R.
+- To generate the set of likely pollinators in the PREDICTS database (i.e. data/outputs/07_PREDICTS_pollinators_exp.rds) run R/01_PREDICTS_pollinators.R.
 For the set of taxa that were either removed or added following the expert check please see lines 168-214 (also see Supplementary Data 1 in Millard et al. 2021 for the set of taxa removed, and for the set of references used in my extrapolation of likely animal pollination).

-- To generate the set of likely pollinating species in the Catalogue of Life (COL) run R/03_COL_pollinators.R.
+- To generate the set of likely pollinating species in the Catalogue of Life (i.e. data/outputs/06_COL_compiled_pollinators.rds) run R/03_COL_pollinators.R.
 For this script you will need to have downloaded a copy of the COL from here https://www.catalogueoflife.org/data/download.
 Note that the 2017 COL will first require cleaning up with a script such as R/02_clean_COL.R.
 When merging with the COL it's important to be wary of duplicating species names.

 ## References